donovanh/activate/README.md

 You can then attach CSS styles and transitions to these active and inactive states as needed.

-### Animating elements
+## Animating elements

-You can attach your own animations and transitions to elements within a "js-active" element if you wish, or else make use of the built-in CSS to easily add pre-defined animations.
+You can attach your own animations and transitions to elements within a "js-active" element if you wish, or else make use of the [built-in CSS](https://github.com/donovanh/activate/blob/gh-pages/stylesheets/animations.css) to easily add pre-defined animations.
 To use them, add "animated" to any elements you'd like to be animated:

 	<section class="js-activate">
 	  <div class="animated fadein" data-animation-delay="0.5s" data-animation-timing="0.25s">...</div>
 	</section>

 In this case I've added "fade-in" as the animation type.
-At the moment this could be any of the following:
+At the moment this could be any of the following.
+Along with these classes, you can define some data attributes to control things like animation delay and timing.
+Any data-* attributes will be parsed into inline CSS.

 * fadein
 * slideup
 * slidedown
 * pop

-Along with these classes, you can define some data attributes to control things like animation delay and timing.
-Any data-* attributes will be parsed into inline CSS.
+### CSS Structure

+If you want to override any styles, or create your own, you may find the CSS structure useful.

+First, attach the needed animation (or transition state) to the `js-active` version of an element:

+	.js-active .animated.pop {
+  		-webkit-animation: pop 0.5s cubic-bezier(0, 0.965, 0.44, 0.96) forwards;
+  		animation: pop 0.5s cubic-bezier(0, 0.965, 0.44, 0.96) forwards; }

+Then define the animation itself:

+	@keyframes pop {
+	  0% {
+	    opacity: 0;
+	    -webkit-transform: translateZ(-60px) scaleY(0.9);
+	    transform: translateZ(-60px) scaleY(0.9); }

+	  40% {
+	    opacity: 1; }

+	  30% {
+	    opacity: 1;
+	    -webkit-transform: translateZ(40px) scaleY(1.05);
+	    transform: translateZ(40px) scaleY(1.05); }

+	  100% {
+	    opacity: 1;
+	    -webkit-transform: translateZ(0);
+	    transform: translateZ(0); } }

-### Options
+## Options

 Along with `js-activate`, you can add other classes to define how an area on the page is shown.
 These are: